 The trade union movement in Asia does not exist in a vacuum.
 The big shifts taking place on the political plane at the national and international level have their impact on the workers and trade unions.
-The defeats inflicted on imperialism and neocolonialism, forcing the imperialists to revise their strategy on the international plane, and the crisis of the capitalist path of development at the national plane are factors which profoundly influence the trade union tasks and greater sharpness in the class-battles on the political plane also.
+The defeats inflicted on imperialism and neocolonialism, forcing the imperialists to revise their strategy on the international plane, and the crisis of the capitalist path of development at the national plane are factors which profoundly influence the trade union movement, leading to greater clarity on trade union tasks and greater sharpness in the class-battles on the political plane also.

-Hence the Policy Document correctly states in Chapter IV:

-It is beyond doubt that the domination of the monopolies and neo-colonialist exploitation can survive only until the moment when a people decides to take into its own hands the destiny of its country and comes out against the policy of the big bourgeoisie and antipeople governments.
+Hence the Policy Document correctly states in Chapter IV: It is beyond doubt that the domination of the monopolies and neo-colonialist exploitation can survive only until the moment when a people decides to take into its own hands the destiny of its country and comes out against the policy of the big bourgeosie and anti-people governments.